A Little Night Music at Théâtre du Châtelet

-There's this line in Bram Stoker's Dracula that Gary Oldman kind of slurps at Winona Ryder, something like, I've crossed oceans of time to find you, and he turns "oceans" into a six-syllable word with that particular Gary Oldman-type yearning.
-It's meant to be romantic and significant in the context of the living dead and I'll agree it's a little melty, but it's also silly, and silly too that it's what kept playing through my mind as I skipped out of the Théâtre du Châtelet after A Little Night Music last week.
+There's this line in Bram Stoker's Dracula where Gary Oldman says to Winona Ryder, something like, I've crossed oceans of time to find you, and he turns "oceans" into a six-syllable word with that oddball Gary Oldman-type phrasing.
+It's meant to be romantic and significant in the context of the living dead, but it's also silly, and silly too that it's what kept playing through my mind as I skipped out of the Théâtre du Châtelet after A Little Night Music last week.

 Oceans of time.